 Service capacity.
-VML encourages the state to establish a children's behavioral health workforce development initiative to build service capacity throughout the state (Note: addressed under new workforce position).
+VML encourages the state to establish a children's behavioral health workforce development initiative to build service capacity throughout the state.

 Medicaid accountability and quality of care.
-The league encourages adequate state oversight of, and accountability for, community level services funded by Medicaid, whether those services are furnished through private or public providers.
-(Note: no longer an issue.)
+The league encourages adequate state oversight of, and accountability for, community-level services funded by Medicaid, whether those services are furnished through private or public providers.